How to Puncture and Crack a Coconut Safely

 Step #2: Safely Cracking the Hard Outer Shell

 How to Crack a Coconut

-Once the liquid has been removed from the coconut, you'll now want to crack tit in half to get at the innards.
+Once the liquid has been removed from the coconut, you'll now want to crack yur coconut in half to get at the innards.
+But how do you do so safely?
 Once again, caution is in order.

 Prevent the Coconut From Rolling Around:

-- Placing it in a plastic zip-lock bag and sealing the bag.
+- Place the coconut in a plastic zip-lock bag and seal the bag.
 This prevents the coconut from rolling around.

-- Put the it in the bag on a cutting board.
+- Put the bag on a cutting board.